 will each of them help me in my transaction?
 How do I communicate

-It is not uncommon for high Maryland real estate sales producers to hire people
+It is not uncommon for high go to link Maryland real estate sales producers to hire people

 to work for them or with them.
 They typically work on a referral

 basis, and, as their businesses grow, they must be able to deliver